tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSBrowser 工具/桌面端使用说明_intl_en.md

 Each file stored in COS can be accessed through a specific URL.
 If a file is private-read, you can request a temporary signature to generate a temporary access URL with a certain validity period.

-You can generate file links in the following ways:
+You can generate a file URL in the following ways:

 - In the table view, click the Share icon on the right of the object to generate a URL and copy it.
 If the file is public-read, the URL will not carry a signature and be valid permanently.
 If the file is private-read, the URL will carry a signature and be valid for 2 hours.
 - Right-click a file and select **Copy Link** to generate a URL and copy it.
 If the file is public-read, the URL will not carry a signature and be valid permanently.
 If the file is private-read, the URL will carry a signature and be valid for 2 hours.
-- On the file details page, click **Create Temporary Link** to set the temporary URL, URL type, and validity period for the specified endpoint (available only when a CDN acceleration domain name is enabled).
+- On the file details page, click **Create link with expires** to set the temporary URL, URL type, and validity period for the specified endpoint (available only when a CDN acceleration endpoint is enabled).